 Please take time to review this information carefully.
 It contains important information regarding the roles of an International Assistant and the application process.
-The International Assistant program is a year-long commitment.
+The International Assistant program is a semester-long commitment.
 Before scheduling an interview, be sure you can make a total commitment to the purpose, dates and requirements of the program.
 Also, it is to your advantage to turn in your application and schedule an interview early, as there are limited interview times available.

 - You must be an undergraduate student.